Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

-\paragraph{Stratified performance analysis.} To assess how difficulty varies with operational challenge, all validation cases were grouped into three bins: small shifts ($<10\%$ power change, fine maneuvering), medium shifts (10--30\%, routine load-following), and large shifts (30--50\%, aggressive or emergency control extending beyond standard ramp-rate envelopes).
+To assess how difficulty varies with operational challenge, all validation cases were grouped into three bins: small shifts ($<10\%$ power change, fine maneuvering), medium shifts (10--30\%, routine load-following), and large shifts (30--50\%, aggressive or emergency control extending beyond standard ramp-rate envelopes).
 This stratification distinguishes tasks sensitive to rod-speed scheduling (small shifts) from those dominated by reactivity insertion magnitude (large shifts).
 Small shifts demand fine-grained control precision; large shifts test the ability to compute large reactivity changes.
 Uniform success across all three regimes indicates internalization of the multiscale structure of reactor control, a characteristic of foundation-model behavior in physical systems.

-\paragraph{Reproducibility and isolation of runs.} Every simulation run was executed in isolation, with no carry-over state or memory between cases.
+Every simulation run was executed in isolation, with no carry-over state or memory between cases.
 Temporary files and simulator caches were removed after each run, ensuring that only the achieved power and metadata were retained.
 Every validation sequence therefore constitutes a clean, closed-loop evaluation under fully deterministic conditions.
 This strict reproducibility protocol ensures that observed improvements in success rates are genuine manifestations of model capacity rather than simulator artifacts or initialization biases.

 Together, these elements establish one of the first large-scale, fully automated evaluation pipelines for language-model-based reactor controllers in closed-loop physical simulation.
 The protocol is explicitly designed to test whether a compact language model can function as an Agentic Physical AI and to provide early evidence that it is moving toward domain-specific foundation-model behavior for nuclear control.